-Tamanna advises on financial services regulation and wealth management.
-Tamanna’s particular focus areas include financial advice and distribution, superannuation, platforms, life and general insurance, and regulatory strategy on ASIC and APRA investigations and engagement.
+Tamanna advises on financial services regulation and wealth management, with a particular focus on financial advice and distribution, insurance and superannuation.
+She is also experienced in advising on regulatory strategy and engagement with ASIC and APRA.

-Tamanna regularly advises clients on trustee governance, licensee and conduct obligations, conflicted remuneration, legacy and rationalisation issues, prudential regulation, regulatory investigations, and M&A transactions in the financial services sector.
+Tamanna regularly advises clients on governance, licensee and conduct obligations, breach reporting, legacy and rationalisation issues, prudential regulation, regulatory interactions, and M&A transactions in the financial services sector.
 She is regarded by her clients as ‘efficient, thorough, considered and clear in her approach’ and ‘exceptional in terms of response time and quality of advice’.
 Tamanna’s expertise is recognised by clients and peers in the Legal500 Guide, where she is listed as a Rising Star in the Financial Services Regulatory industry for 2021 and the Insurance industry for 2022.

-Tamanna has undertaken secondments to the BT Financial Group and the Suncorp Group.
+Tamanna has undertaken secondments to Challenger, BT and Suncorp.

 Tamanna holds a Bachelor of Arts (Politics and International Relations) and Bachelor of Laws (Honours) from the University of New South Wales.

 - Resolution Life, TAL, CBA and Westpac on the amalgamation of life insurance companies via a scheme under Part 9 of the Life Act

 - TAL Dai-ichi on its $900 million acquisition of Westpac's life insurance unit, Westpac Life Insurance Services, including negotiation of a 20-year strategic distribution agreement for life insurance

 - BT on the transfer of its unitised superannuation business to Mercer via a competitive tender and successor fund transfer process